Slow Roasted Ethiopian Berbere Lamb Neck[addthis tool="addthis_inline_share_toolbox_cv7f"]

-Cooking a whole neck can look intimidating, but this recipe, cooked easily in a crock pot during the day, will show you how easy it can be.
-There’s nothing like coming home to the smell of spices simmering away.
-The leftovers are even better the next day.
+Cooking a whole neck can look intimidating.
+This Ethiopian berbere lamb recipe, cooked easily in a crock pot during the day, will show you how easy it can be.
+There’s nothing like coming home to the smell of spices simmering away and the leftovers are even better the next day.
 The Tavia East African spice blend is available here, but pre-made berbere spice also works good.

 Neck is basically designed by nature for slow cooking, think of it as a bunch of tender meat, surrounded and insulated by bone and all sorts of good stuff that keeps it moist while it cooks.
 Braised collard greens, lentils, and injera are a great compliment to this.
 This is easy, you only need to know two words: low and slow.
 As long as you have a crock pot, or a dutch oven, or something nice and roomy to cook the neck in, you’re golden.
 And remember neck is just a muscle group though much more tender than most others.

-Here’s a tutorial on how I cook them.
+Here’s a tutorial on how to cook them.
 These directions work well with either lamb or goat neck.

 - Blacked the peppers over a flame on a gas stove or a grill or broil in the oven until charred all over, then transfer to a plastic bag and cool.
 Slice the onion into ¼ inch julienne, slice the garlic thinly, then reserve both separately.
 When the peppers are cool, peel and remove the seeds, then slice into ¼ inch strips.